eevee/eev.ee/content/2020-02-01-old-css-new-css.markdown

 (One begins to suspect that monopolies are bad.
 There oughta be a law!)

-In the meantime, Netscape had put themselves in an even worse position by deciding to do a massive rewrite of their browser engine, culimating in the vastly more standards-compliant Netscape 6 — at the cost of several years away from the market while IE was kicking their ass.
+In the meantime, Netscape had put themselves in an even worse position by deciding to do a massive rewrite of their browser engine, culminating in the vastly more standards-compliant Netscape 6 — at the cost of several years away from the market while IE was kicking their ass.
 It never broke 10% market share, while IE's would peak at 96%.
 On the other hand, the new engine was open sourced as the Mozilla Application Suite, which would be important in a few years.

 Before we get to that, some other things were also happening.